ansys/scade-design-rules/doc/source/rules/modelling/constants_have_const_pragma.rst

-.. index:: single: Constants Have Const Pragma
+.. index:: single: Constants have const pragma

 Constants have const pragma
 ===========================